Jul 1, 2024 • 12 min read

 • Poor sleep.
 Lack of sleep after giving birth triggers changes in the body that make it harder to lose weight.
 Appetite can increase and metabolism suffers when you don’t get the sleep you were able to get before having a baby.

 • Overeating during breastfeeding.
 Breastfeeding does help improve weight loss after giving birth, but the effect is much smaller than many women think.
 This can lead to continuing the “eating for two” mindset that isn’t necessary to feed your baby enough calories.
+You can learn about the ideal breastfeeding diet plan here.

 If possible, plan to lose the extra weight by 6 to 12 months postpartum.
 If you need to lose 10 pounds during this time, for example, you only need to lose 2 to 4 pounds per month to achieve this goal.